Sreeja64/task-recorder/README.md

 Clone the repo and get inside the root folder

-Create a .env file in the root folder and the following content:
+Create a .env file in the root folder with the following content:
 ```
 DB_URL = mongodb://localhost/TaskDB
 PORT = 3030